Visiting 11 Best Attractions in Darwin

-Darwin museum is also a home to a famous crocodile named Sweetheart.
-Don’t be deceived by its name.
-Sweetheart was a nasty creature responsible for a series of attacks on boats in the 1970’s.
+Darwin Museum is also home to a famous crocodile named Sweetheart.
+Don’t be deceived by the name – Sweetheart was a notorious creature responsible for a series of attacks on boats in the 1970s.

-In reference to the famous cyclone Tracy, I highly recommend visiting the Cyclone Tracy exhibition in Darwin Museum.
+Lets talk now about the famous cyclone Tracy, I highly recommend visiting the Cyclone Tracy exhibition at the Darwin Museum.

-On Christmas Eve 1974 the cyclone Tracy hit Darwin city and left only a few buildings standing, destroying over 80% of people’s houses.
-The damage was so great that the entire population was evacuated.
-71 people were killed, more than 20,000 were evacuated by military and passenger planes, the rest received gas vouchers and had to be evacuated by road.
+On Christmas Eve 1974, Cyclone Tracy hit the city of Darwin and left only a few buildings standing, destroying over 80% of people’s homes.
+The damage was so great that the entire population had to be evacuated.
+71 people lost their lives, while more than 20,000 were evacuated by military and passenger planes, and the rest received gas vouchers and had to be evacuated by road.

 #9 Fannie Bay Gaol

-But on serious note, the prison was open from the end of the 19th century until 1979.
-Out of 11 death penalty cases they carried 8 executions.
-The last execution was in 1952 on two men.
-They were hanged for killing a taxi driver and stealing his car.
+However, the prison’s history was sobering.
+It operated from the end of the 19th century until 1979, and out of 11 death penalty cases, eight were executed.
+The last execution was in 1952 of two men who were hanged for killing a taxi driver and stealing his car.

-The execution trapdoor still exists but the gallows itself are no longer present.
-It was probably due to cyclone Tracy, which blew the roof of the building where the executions were carried out.
+While the execution trapdoor still exists, the gallows themselves are no longer present, likely due to the destruction caused by Cyclone Tracy, which blew the roof off the building where the executions were carried out.

 Darwin dress code

 Let’s change the topic.
 In almost every entrance to the store is a sign: “no shirt, no shoes – no service”.
 In our restaurant we have a similar sign: “after 7 pm we require covered shoes”.
 It seems that because it is so hot in Darwin, people would enter the shops or restaurants naked if there was no sign at the door…